Orthodox Church in America: Missionary work

 The first Eskaleut peoples to become Eastern Orthodox Christians were the Aleuts living in contact with Siberian fur traders in the mid 18th century.
 They had been baptized mostly by their Eastern Orthodox trading partners or during occasional visits by priests serving aboard exploring vessels of the Russian navy.
 A Russian colony in Alaska was established in 1784 by merchant Grigory Shelikhov.
 Shelikhov's attempt to colonize Kodiak Island was met with resistance by the native population.
 He returned to Russia and installed Alexandr Baranov as director of the colony.
 In order to convince the Russian imperial court of the seriousness of his colonial ambitions, Shelikhov recruited volunteers from the Valaam Monastery, an environment that appears strikingly similar to the Kodiak archipelago's landscape, as well as the Konevsky Monastery, to travel to the new colony.

 The volunteers, led by Archimandrite Joasaph Bolotov, departed Saint Petersburg on December 21, 1793, and arrived at Kodiak Island on September 24, 1794.
 When they arrived, they were shocked by the harsh treatment of the Kodiak natives at the hands of the Russian settlers and Baranov.
 They sent reports to Shelikhov detailing the abuse of the local population, but were ignored.
 In response, however, the Holy Synod created an auxiliary episcopal see in Alaska in 1796, and elected Fr.
 Joasaph as bishop.
 Fr.
 Joasaph and a small party returned to Russia in 1798 for his consecration and to offer first-hand accounts of what they had seen.
 During their return voyage to the colony in May 1799, their ship sank and all aboard died.
 In 1800, Baranov placed the remaining monks under house arrest and forbade them to have any further contact with the local population.

 Despite the lack of leadership, the Eastern Orthodox mission in Alaska continued to grow.
 In 1811, however, the Holy Synod officially closed the episcopal see.
 It was not until 1823 that the Holy Synod sent instructions for a new priest to travel to Alaska.
 John Veniaminov of Irkutsk volunteered for the journey, and left Russia in May 1823.
 He and his family arrived at Unalaska Island on July 29, 1824.
 In 1840, after the death of his wife, Veniaminov accepted monastic tonsure and, taking the name Innocent, ordination as the Bishop of Kamchatka, the Kurile and Aleutian Islands, making him the first ruling bishop of the Alaskan mission since Bishop Joasaph.
-Bishop Innocent was elevated to archbishop in 1850.
+Bishop Innocent was elevated to archbishop in 1850 (he became in 1868 Metropolitan of Moscow).
 For his missionary and scholarly work that had focused on blending indigenous Alaskan languages and cultures with Orthodox tradition, Innocent became a saint of the Eastern Orthodox Church in America in 1977, and is referred to as the Enlightener of the Aleuts and Apostle to the Americas.